 AN ACT TO MAKE VARIOUS CHANGES TO THE STATUTES GOVERNING THE WILDLIFE RESOURCES COMMISSION.

-Amends GS 113-270.1A to require obtaining a dog hunter education certificate for completion of a dog hunter education course before a person may pursue or chase deer with dogs for the purpose of training or hunting.
-Makes specified requirements for the courses in hunter ethics, wildlife laws and regulations, and competency and safety in the handling of firearms also applicable to this certificate and education course.
-Requires the WRC to adopt rules to implement these requirements.
-Requires the WRC to establish, from its membership, an advisory committee to create the dog hunter education course.
-Requires the committee to also include at least two representatives from organizations promoting or conducting dog hunting in the state.
+Eliminates the previous provisions of Section 10, which amended GS 113-270.1A to require obtaining a dog hunter education certificate for completion of a dog hunter education course before a person may pursue or chase deer with dogs for the purpose of training or hunting, and required the Wildlife Resource Commission (WRC) to establish an advisory committee to create the dog hunter education course.
+Instead provides the following.

 © 2021 School of Government The University of North Carolina at Chapel Hill